-Like the first primary hypothesis in our pre-registered analysis, we did not find the hypothesized interaction between gender and condition on perceived practice deviation - suggesting that, like actual decisions to practice, women’s tendency to perceive they are practicing less than others is not strongly affected by whether they are competing or not.
-We explore possible implications of the null interaction between gender and condition further in the subsequent general discussion summarizing results across all studies of the dissertation.
+We did not find the hypothesized interaction between gender and condition on perceived practice deviation - suggesting that, like actual decisions to practice, women’s tendency to perceive they are practicing less than others is not significantly affected by whether they are competing or not.
+Although it is not possible to draw strong conclusions from null effects, we explore possible reasons for the null interaction between gender and condition further in the subsequent general discussion summarizing results across all studies of the dissertation.

 1.13 Perceptions of gender differences in performance, competition, and preparation